 How virtual assistants are changing keyword research

-These days, Alexa and Siri are doing so much more than just telling knock knock jokes and ordering the paper towels your household is set to run out of next week.
+These days, Alexa and Siri are doing a great deal more.
+They are not just telling knock-knock jokes.
+They are not just ordering the paper towels your household is set to run out of next week.
 Virtual assistants are revolutionizing voice search functions and changing how we do keyword research.

-Healthcare and financial technology (fintech) are some of the many industries utilizing virtual assistants and profiting from a new focus on voice search optimization.
+Healthcare and financial technology (fintech) are among the industries utilizing virtual assistants.
+They are profiting from a new focus on voice search optimization.
 Other industries and even small businesses can benefit from investing effort into mastering search engine optimization (SEO) for voice search.

-Even if SEO strategies have thrown you for a loop in the past, there’s a good chance you’ll find voice search optimization easy to implement due to its intuitive nature.
+SEO strategies may have thrown you for a loop in the past.
+However, there’s a good chance you’ll find voice search optimization easy to implement.
+This is due to its intuitive nature.
 If you can ask Alexa what the weather is, then you can do a keyword research for voice search.

-For digital marketers looking to stay ahead in the online space, optimizing your SEO for voice search is a largely untapped opportunity.
+For digital marketers aiming to stay ahead in the online space, optimizing your SEO for voice search is crucial.
+This area remains a largely untapped opportunity.

-Through this article, you’ll understand how virtual assistants are changing keyword research across industries and know how to start implementing voice search optimization strategies in your own business.
+Through this article, you’ll understand how virtual assistants are changing keyword research across industries.
+You’ll also know how to start implementing voice search optimization strategies in your own business.

 Today, no typing is necessary.

-Search Engine Land contributor Kristopher Jones predicts that 55% of Americans will own some kind of smart virtual assistant by 2022.
+Search Engine Land contributor Kristopher Jones predicts that by 2022, 55% of Americans will have an intelligent virtual assistant.
+This widespread adoption highlights the growing reliance on voice-activated technology.
 Users appreciate the convenience of searching the internet using only their voices.

-If your SEO is not optimized for voice search, you could be missing out on approximately a billion searches per month.
+If your SEO is not optimized for voice search, you could be missing out on a large number of searches.
+It could be approximately a billion searches per month.

 Search Engine Land

 Optimizing for voice search is especially important for small businesses.
-Jones reports that 22% of voice inquiries are associated with local businesses like coffee shops and gas stations.
+Jones reports that 22% of voice inquiries are associated with local businesses, such as coffee shops and gas stations.

-To ensure your business gets a piece of the voice search pie, it’s important to learn how to do keyword research for voice search.
-It’s different from traditional keyword research but overall more intuitive since voice search is so similar to how you talk to another person.
-Use free keyword research tools and prepare keywords for voice searches.
+Overall, it’s more intuitive since voice search is similar to how you converse with another person.
+Utilize free keyword research tools and prepare keywords for voice search queries.

 SEMrush blog contributor Himanshu Rauthan suggests targeting question keywords.

-Because users “talk” to their virtual assistants, people utilize normal query language that generally starts with words like “how, what, where, when and why.”
+Users “talk” to their virtual assistants.
+As a result, people utilize normal query language.
+It generally starts with words like “how, what, where, when and why.”

 SEMrush